Here are the top five reasons why our aluminum foil tape has become a best seller with so many of our customers:

 Well, most duct tapes are made with a rubber adhesive, which is known to delaminate from its backing in high-temperature applications.
 Other synthetic rubber adhesives may offer a greater range of temperature functionality, but they also have lower mechanical strength, weak aging resistance, and do not fare well under UV light.
 By creating a foil tape with an acrylic adhesive, we’ve achieved superior durability and longevity once they cure and stick to a surface.

 DeYou Aluminum Foil Tape are not messy (the biggest drawback of mastic), and they use less equipment (no need for old clothes, eye protection, gloves, paint brushes, drop cloths, etc.) It doesn’t need additional fasteners such as sheet metal screws, scrap metal, and drywall mesh to seal large areas and it can be used to seal holes in a furnace or air handler.

 5, Able to hold up over time.

 In construction, pressure-sensitive tapes are often used in areas that are concealed (like housewraps or foil-faced insulation).
 Which means they cannot be easily repaired or replaced.
-Due to its acrylic adhesive technology, aluminum foil tape offers better cohesion, adhesion, and thermal stability than a tape with a rubber adhesive.
+Due to its acrylic adhesive technology, DeYou Aluminum Foil Tapes offers better cohesion, adhesion, and thermal stability than a tape with a rubber adhesive.